Saudi Arabia Allows Divorce by Text

 While we in the U.S. debate whether it’s appropriate to break up with someone by text, consider what happened recently overseas.
 Saudi Arabia made headlines with a new law providing that when a husband divorces a wife, the court will notify the woman by text with a case number and and name of court for her to pick up the “decree.”

-Hold your outrage – this is actually an improvement over the prior law!
+Hold your outrage – an SMS divorce is actually an improvement over the prior law!
 That’s right – in a system notorious for denying even the most basic human rights to women, preventing husbands from divorcing their wives in secret is a significant reform, up there with the right to drive.

 Per The Guardian, “‘Women… will be notified of any changes to their marital status via text message,’ the justice ministry said in a statement carried by the state-run Al-Ekhbariya news channel and other local media.”